Parasitoid wasp: Evolution

 Based on genetic and fossil analysis, parasitoidism has evolved only once in the Hymenoptera, during the Permian, leading to a single clade.
 All parasitoid wasps are descended from this lineage.
 The narrow-waisted Apocrita emerged during the Jurassic.
 The Aculeata, which includes bees, ants, and parasitoid spider wasps, evolved from within the Apocrita; it contains many families of parasitoids, though not the Ichneumonoidea, Cynipoidea, and Chalcidoidea.
 The Hymenoptera, Apocrita, and Aculeata are all clades, but since each of these contains non-parasitic species, the parasitoid wasps, formerly known as the Parasitica, do not form a clade on their own.
 The common ancestor in which parasitoidism evolved lived approximately 247 million years ago and was previously believed to be an ectoparasitoid wood wasp that fed on wood-boring beetle larvae.
 Species similar in lifestyle and morphology to this ancestor still exist in the Ichneumonoidea.
 However, recent molecular and morphological analysis suggests this ancestor was endophagous, meaning it fed from within its host.
 A significant radiation of species in the Hymenoptera occurred shortly after the evolution of parasitoidy in the order and is thought to have been a result of it.
 The evolution of a wasp waist, a constriction in the abdomen of the Apocrita, contributed to rapid diversification as it increased the maneuverability of the ovipositor, the organ of the rear segment of the abdomen used to lay eggs.

 The phylogenetic tree gives a condensed overview of the positions of parasitoidal groups (boldface), amongst groups like the Vespidae which have secondarily abandoned the parasitoid habit.
+Not all species in these groups are parasitoidal: for example, within the Cynipoidea, the Cynipidae (gall wasps) are phytophagous.
 The approximate numbers of species estimated to be in these groups, often much larger than the number so far described, are shown in parentheses, with estimates for the most populous also shown in boldface, like "(150,000)".
-Not all species in these groups are parasitoidal: for example, some Cynipoidea are phytophagous.